Invoicing

 When credit is applied:

-- A netting journal entry is created in your books that settles both documents.
+- A netting journal entry is created that settles both documents in the ledger (see below).

 - The credit note's remaining balance decreases by the applied amount.